Español

 Moving out of California?

-You can deactivate your CalJOBS account by sending an email to CalJOBS@edd.ca.gov.
+To deactivate your CalJOBS account, email CalJOBS@edd.ca.gov.

 Other Job-Related Information